IsNotRicardo/docker-javafx-guide/docs/docker-javafx-guide.md

    choco -v
    ```

-   If you have Chocolatey installed, you can skip to the next step.
+   If you have Chocolatey installed, the version number will appear, and you can skip to the next step.

    Otherwise, you can install it by running the following command: